50 Amazing Home Upgrades for Under $50

 Install a patterned tile backsplash.

 Mosaic tile may be the go-to for practically every interior designer on TV, but if you want to make your kitchen look a bit more elegant, go for patterned ceramic tiles in white and blue instead.
-And if you're planning to sell your home in the near future, Safier recommends a safe, neutral colored backsplash.
+And if you're planning to sell your home in the near future, Safier recommends a safe, neutral colored backsplash, which you can find cheaply and install easily using peel-and-stick tiles.

 Hang long curtains in your kitchen.